Open-LinaOS-Foundation/LinaOS/Documentation/riscv/vm-layout.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 =====================================
-Virtual Memory Layout on RISC-V Linux
+Virtual Memory Layout on RISC-V LinaOS
 =====================================

 :Author: Alexandre Ghiti <alex@ghiti.fr>
 :Date: 12 February 2021

-This document describes the virtual memory layout used by the RISC-V Linux Kernel.
+This document describes the virtual memory layout used by the RISC-V LinaOS Kernel.

-RISC-V Linux Kernel 32bit
+RISC-V LinaOS Kernel 32bit
 =========================

-RISC-V Linux Kernel SV32
+RISC-V LinaOS Kernel SV32
 ------------------------

 TODO

-RISC-V Linux Kernel 64bit
+RISC-V LinaOS Kernel 64bit
 =========================

-The RISC-V privileged architecture document states that the 64bit addresses "must have bits 63–48 all equal to bit 47, or else a page-fault exception will occur.": that splits the virtual address space into 2 halves separated by a very big hole, the lower half is where the userspace resides, the upper half is where the RISC-V Linux Kernel resides.
+The RISC-V privileged architecture document states that the 64bit addresses "must have bits 63–48 all equal to bit 47, or else a page-fault exception will occur.": that splits the virtual address space into 2 halves separated by a very big hole, the lower half is where the userspace resides, the upper half is where the RISC-V LinaOS Kernel resides.

-RISC-V Linux Kernel SV39
+RISC-V LinaOS Kernel SV39
 ------------------------

 ::